Gaza hospital bombed as EU leaders spoke

 Macron said in Tirana: "All European states are vulnerable, and there is indeed a resurgence of Islamist terrorism".

-And German chancellor, Olaf Scholz, said after visiting Israeli victims: "Brutal terror.
+And the German chancellor, Olaf Scholz, said after visiting Israel to learn about its victims: "Brutal terror.
 The execution of defenceless civilians.
 Murdered infants, abducted children.
 Humiliated Holocaust survivors.
 It makes our blood run cold".